Andiministrator/trTM/README.md

 ## Consent Handling ##

+### Use Event Listeners instead of the default timer ###
+By default, a timer is used to check whether the initial consent information is available.
+It will check every 100ms, whether the user hase given his consent (or declined it).
+If you have the possibility to use an Event Listener for this, you can set the option "useListener" to true.
+In this case, no timer will start.
+But you need to add the following command to your Event Listener function:
+`trTM.f.consent_event_listener();`
+This command should run after the user has initial decided for consent.
+*Don't use it for consent update - read therefor the next point).*

+### Updating Consent Information ###
+There are two options to update existing consent information (e.g. if the user accept the consent in the first step but declines it later on).
+The **first option** is to send an event with a special name to the dataLayer.
+You can configure the event name(s) with the config option "consent.consent_events".
+If you have more than one event name, you can configure more event names (comma-separated).
+If an event comes into the dataLayer with one of the configured event names, the consent will be re-checked and updated.
+The **second option** is to run the update function through an event listener.
+Add the following command to the Event Listener for updating the consent info:
+`trTM.f.consent('update')`
+*Don't use this command for the initial check of the consent.
+Read therefore the point above.*

 ### See consented Purposes and Vendors ###
 You can check, which purposes and vendors have consent by the following command (enter it in the browser console):